sunnymallick/carsrus-capstone-project/readme.md

 Cars 'R' Us is a fullstack web application loosely based off of an automotive auction website such as BringATrailer and Cars And Bids.
 Users can signup or login to place bids on vehicles they want, write comments on auctions and even auction off a vehicle of their own!

+This application was built with a Python and Flask/SQLAlchemy backend that interacts with a PostgreSQL database and a React/Redux frontend.

 View live: <a href='https://carsrus-capstone.herokuapp.com/'>Cars 'R' Us Live Link</a>